nrc-cnrc/gramble/docs/docs/reference/headerOps/equals.md

 ## Description

-The `equals` operator (used with a given field name) lets you filter a grammar so that an entry can only be generated if the form in the given field equals a particular string or regex.
+The `equals` operator (used with a given field name) lets you filter a grammar so that an entry can only be generated if the form in the given field is equal to a particular string or matches a particular regex.

 Like `starts`/`ends`/`contains`, `rename` and `hide`, `equals` applies to the content immediately to its left, but can be chained.